aiman-al-masoud/deixiscript/README.md

 - tell()/instantiateConcept()/expand()/isConst() are currently serializing
   'thing' as partial information in "has" without "as".

-- entities and strings are sealized in the same way.
+- entities and strings are serialized in the same way.

 - tell() should also affect the deictic dict, currently it doesn't.